ND Trail 2017

 Pat and Lynda established the ‘ND-NKH’ fund in honor of their grandson Owen Sarb diagnosed with NKH within months of birth and now, against all odds is age 5.

 Sean’s sister and brother-in-law Mary and John Fitzpatrick sadly lost their daughter Fiona to NKH in 2009 when she was three years old.
 In her memory, they established ‘Fighting for Fiona and Friends’ (FFF).

-From August 13th through August 26th I was a mile Notre Dame Trail pilgrimage commemorating the 175th anniversary of Notre Dame’s founding by Holy Cross priest Fr.
+From August 13th through August 26th I walked with 31 other "Pilgrims" on the 320-mile Notre Dame Trail pilgrimage commemorating the 175th anniversary of Notre Dame’s founding by Holy Cross priest Fr.
 Edward Sorin.
 See http://trail.nd.edu.
 My wife Lynda joined us for the final three days and 40 miles of the ND Trail.
 In spite of some technical difficulties, we still raised over $9,000 for NKH Research during the pilgrimage.
 I was interviewed twice by South Be station WNDU (NBC affiliate) and once by South Bend station WSBT (CBS affiliate).
 My family history and reason for taking part in the pilgrimage were highlighted on the ND Trail blog "Day One".